eif0/git-crawler/README.md

 The app is written in pure Python2 (migration to Python3 is planned for the future).

-### Running locally
+### Running Locally

 You can clone this repo with a simple:
 ``$ git clone https://github.com/eif0/git-crawler.git``

-You can also download a bundle with all Xibalba's sources from [here](https://github.com/eif0/git-crawler/archive/master.zip).
+You can also download a bundle with all git-crawler's sources from [here](https://github.com/eif0/git-crawler/archive/master.zip).

 #### Usage